2024 Akkar airstrike: Background

-Ain Yaaqoub is a village in the Akkar Governorate of Northern Lebanon with Greek Orthodox and Sunni Muslim residents.

-The day after Hamas's 7 October 2023 attacks on Israel, Hezbollah fired rockets at the Shebaa Farms, claiming solidarity with the "Palestinian people".
+The day after Hamas's 7 October 2023 attacks on Israel, Hezbollah fired rockets at the Shebaa Farms, claiming solidarity with the Palestinian people.
 This quickly escalated into regular cross-border military exchanges with Israel, impacting northern Israel, southern Lebanon and the Golan Heights.
-Israel launched a major offensive against Hezbollah in September 2024, killing top commanders and targeted command centers and weapons storage facilities with the aim to have displaced people return to northern Israel.
+Israel launched a major offensive against Hezbollah in September 2024, killing over 700 people and injuring over 2,000 during the first 4 days.This included killing 50 children and bombing 14 ambulances and fire engines.

 Attack

-On the evening of 11 November 2024, an Israeli airstrike targeted a residential building in Ain Yaaqoub, killing at least 14 of its residents.
+On the evening of 11 November 2024, an Israeli airstrike hit a residential building in Ain Yaaqoub, killing at least 14 of its residents.
 According to locals, the victims included a Syrian mother and her three children who had lived in the area for several years.
 Among those killed were also a displaced family from Arabsalim in southern Lebanon who had fled to the north from Israel's bombardment.

-Some residents of the village alleged that a Hezbollah member may have been among those in the targeted building, but other locals maintained that those targeted in the airstrike were not involved in Hezbollah.
+Residents of the village maintained that those killed by the airstrike were not involved in Hezbollah.